IvanSakhman/frontend-dropdown/README.md

 Thanks for taking this coding challenge.
 We appreciate you taking the time to showcase your skills.

-Please create a react application to handle this Searchable, Selectable, Dropdown element.
+Please create a react application to handle this Selectable, Dropdown element.
 Please send a GITHUB link or a zip of your project files when completed.

 ## Assets